ArthurSonzogni/chromiumos-platform2/biod/study/README.md

 2. Open the platform2/biod directory in VS Code.
 You must explicitly open this directory for the [`biod/pyproject.toml`](../pyproject.toml) to automatically configure VS Code for Python.

+## Terminal/Shell Python Setup

+1. Run `python-venv-setup.sh`, as mentioned above.
+2. Run `. sourceme.bash` from any terminal that you will be developing with, to active the Python3 virtual environment.
+This will need to be rerun in every new terminal/shell.